-Hire a digital technology intern for 6-12 months in a full-time position, and CICan will contribute up to 50% of the intern’s salary, to a maximum of $12,000.
+Hire a digital technology intern for up to 12 months in a full-time position, and get up to $15,000 for their salary and training.

 Funded by Innovation, Science and Economic Development Canada.